 My name is Dmitry Weise.
 I was born on the 4th of September 1956 in Moscow.
-In those days, my country was called the Soviet Union.
-I studied in the secondary school, I loved Biology.
-The Soviet school gave a good and solid knowledge in those days.
-Then I entered and graduated from Medical University and up to date (2012) I have been working as a medical doctor.
+In those days my country was the Soviet Union.
+When I studied in the secondary school I loved Biology.
+The Soviet school gave good and solid knowledge in those days.
+Then I entered and graduated from Medical University and up to date (2017) I have been working as a medical doctor.
 I have no special technical and mathematical education.

 I still keep one memory of my childhood: I enter a bookstore and see a plain little book with the abstruse name “Fibonacci numbers” on the top shelf.
-I thought: “Is there anybody going to read this book?”
+I thought to myself: “Is there anybody going to read this book?”

-Many years later I accidentally found out that the Fibonacci numbers can be explicitly observed on the very large numbers of plants.
+Many years later I accidentally found out that the Fibonacci numbers can be explicitly observed on a great numbers of plants.
 It was probably the biggest surprise in my life.
-This fact was not actually described in the available literature.
-My familiar botanists did not know about phyllotaxis (leaves arrangement).
-This was very contrary to my ideas about the relationship of Wildlife and Mathematics (at my University we studied the statistics).
+This fact was not actually described in available literature.
+My close botanists did not know about phyllotaxis (leaves arrangement).
+This was very contrary to my ideas about the relationship of Wildlife and Mathematics (at my University we studied statistics).

 My life has been split into two periods: before and after.
 I wanted to find the answer to this riddle.
 As an adult family man, I surprised other people by counting the spirals on pinecones, pineapples, sunflowers and other flora object.
 After I became acquainted with other “fibonaccists”, I learned to hide my addiction.
 I envy myself, recalling this period of life.
 I felt like a pioneer, like a discoverer in the absence of literature, good specialists, and The Internet.
 There was a new obsession, previously unknown to me.
 First I looked at scientists as at martyrs, and now, having experienced the joy of discovery, I began to regard them as happy people.
 Later I learned that most of my discoveries had already been discovered last century, but it was not disappointing for me.